MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/06-dataops/03-teamfunctions.md

 Platform Ops are part of the Platform Group team.
 They operate and own the cloud platform all up.

-Within Enterprise Scale Analytics they are responsible for instantiating Data Management Subscription and Data Landing Zone scaffolding such as networking, peering, core service and monitoring.
+Within Enterprise Scale Analytics they are responsible for instantiating Data Management Landing Zone and Data Landing Zone scaffolding such as networking, peering, core service and monitoring.

 At the start of rolling out Enterprise Scale Analytics and AI they are likely to have a heavy involvement in working, with the Data Platform Ops, in developing IT Service Management interfaces which personas in Data Landing Zone can use.
 These interfaces would typically be REST API calls to a service to onboard datasets, set security and add services to Data Landing Zones.